nadia643/rock-paper-scissors-lizard-spock/README.md

                     (and as it always has) Rock crushes Scissors

-I have used Javascript event listeners to manage the user's selection, along with html and css for design.
+I have used Javascript event listeners to manage the user's selection, along with html, and css for design.